-News has travelled around in one way or another throughout humanity, be that through word of mouth, messages written on stone or the more modern methods we use today.
+News has travelled in one way or another throughout humanity, be that through word of mouth, messages written on stone or the more modern methods we use today.

 There have been many factors that have influenced news coverage throughout time and here are some of the considerations to take in from recent years: